Carnyx: Roman archaeology

 Roman-struck coins suggest that a war trumpet was used by the Celts, which they called a carnyx.
 These celtic trumpets are dissimilar to Roman trumpets that are not described as having a "monster headed extremity".
+The carnyx appears on Celtic coinage as a symbol of pride, while on Roman coins, it was used as a sign of Roman military triumph over the Gauls.
 The Celtic or Gaulic carnyx was used by the Celts in a similar way to how a standard functioned for the Romans and there is an example of a Dragon-headed carnyx in the base of Trajan's Column.
 The carnyx has been described as identical to a Dacian trumpet.
 There is a clear similarity between Celtic carnyx and the Dacian La Tène dragon standard and jewellery with dragons and serpents.
 A dragon-headed carnyx also appears to be held by a Gaulic woman on the breastplate of Augustus.